Home

 The clinical depression is doing this thing to you: it leaves you without your will to fight for your life.
 It leaves you without your motivation.
 So, what's the point to continue?
 What's the point to read all the tips from here, if you don't want to live anymore?

-Well, I've already answered to this question: you have a side effect of untreated sleep apnea, called clinical depression.
+Well, I've already answered this question: you have a side effect of untreated sleep apnea, called clinical depression.
 Many untreated patients with sleep apnea have this problem.
-I PROMISE you, that when you will sleep better, the depression starts to improve (slowly), and in the end you will feel born again.
+I PROMISE you, that when you will sleep better, the depression starts to improve (slowly), and in the end, you will feel born again.

 Without the will to live, you won't find a solution.
 But the solution is there.